About the Project

 Weather station data may be hosted natively on the Met Instruments Project website, via integration onto a user supplied site, or through a newly hosted site dedicated to storing and managing your weather data.
 Locally logged data will also have an immediate method of access and retrieval.
 Depending on your needs, coordination with your ISP may be required.

-I believe that if you own the weather station, you own the data.
+The Met Instruments Project believes that if you own the weather station, you own the data.
 The system is intrinsically designed to allow end user access on demand whenever and however needed.
 There will never be paid access.
 The only subscriptions required are for webhosting and/or cellular data (if applicable).

 Get in Contact: